 Warts are skin growths caused by viral infection with the HPV virus.
-Warts affect the top layer of the skin, and are not usually cancerous.
-Usually, warts are skin colored and rough, however they can be flat, dark and smooth, depending on the strain of HPV virus, the location on the body and the immune system of affected individual.
+Warts affect the top layer of the skin and are not usually cancerous.
+Usually, warts are skin colored and rough, however, they can be flat, dark, and smooth, depending on the strain of the HPV virus, the location on the body, and the immune system of the affected individual.
 Warts are contagious and you can spread them to other people and even to yourself, which is why wart removal is recommended for individuals who have them.

 What are the types of warts?

-- Dome-shaped warts – these are the common warts that develop in the back of the fingers, knees and toes.
+- Dome-shaped warts – these are common warts that develop in the back of the fingers, knees, and toes.

-- Flat/Plane warts – these warts usually appear in large number on the face, legs and other parts of the body.
+- Flat/Plane warts – these warts usually appear in large numbers on the face, legs, and other parts of the body.

 - Plantar warts – these warts generally develop in the bottom of the foot, where the plantar region is.
 Plantar warts can be difficult to treat and painful

 - Periungual warts – these warts are appearing under or around the nail.

 - Filiform warts – these types of warts are present on the face with a single long stalk of blemish.

 - Genital warts– (condyloma accuminata)-is a type of warts that affects the male and female external genitalia, and is spread by sexual transmission.

 Warts are contagious and are acquired from person-to-person transmission (like handshakes), contact with infected objects (like gym equipment), and self-spread.